intelmaramire/intelmaramire/README.md

 ### Hi there 👋

+Note: this account is no longer active.
+Refer to my personal account.

 - 🔭 I’m currently working on a cross-platform framework tool.
 - 🌱 I’m currently learning CI/CD best practices
 - 🤔 I’m looking for help with writing vcpkg ports and gMock